Anessen/PSFalcon/Falcon-Query-Language.md

 Many PSFalcon commands support the use of [Falcon Query Language](https://falcon.crowdstrike.com/support/documentation/45/falcon-query-language-fql) \("FQL"\) statements using the `-Filter` parameter.
-However, it is important to keep in mind:
+When using `-Filter`, it is important to keep in mind...

 * **_Available FQL filters and their syntax will vary between APIs and are not determined by PSFalcon_**
 * Each FQL filter and value may be case-sensitive (exact case, lowercase only, etc.)